KingricharVD/Astra-Coin/documentation/RUNNING.md

 ## Definition

-This document describes a few way how to run Divi client persistently remotely(on VPS).
+This document describes a few way how to run Astra client persistently remotely(on VPS).

 ### Options

 We will imply that user is connected via ssh to remote host.

-1. Simply running `# /path/to/divid/divid`
+1. Simply running `# /path/to/Astrad/Astrad`
-2. Running as daemon `# /path/to/divid/divid -daemon` or placing daemon=1 into `divi.conf`
+2. Running as daemon `# /path/to/Astrad/Astrad -daemon` or placing daemon=1 into `Astra.conf`
 3. Running as service(systemd, init.d, etc)

 Let's breakdown every solution.